rodiontsev/maven-build-info-plugin/README.md

-Maven Build Info Plugin
+Build Info Maven Plugin
 =======================

 This plugin generates the build-info file which might contain:
 - build date
 - project properties (project.artifactId, project.version, project.name, etc.)
 - system properties (user.name, java.vm.vendor, java.vm.version, java.vm.name, os.name, os.version, os.arch, etc.)
+- environment variables (SHELL, HOME, PATH, LANG, etc)
-- source revision (Git, Mercurial or Subversion)
+- VCS info (Git, Mercurial or Subversion)

-If you include this file in the WAR or EAR file, you will not waste time trying to figure out an application's version that is deployed to a server.
+If you include this file in a WAR or EAR file, you will not waste time trying to figure out the application's version which is deployed to a server.

 Usage
 -----